RiddleAndCode/rtd-docs/KeyCeremony.md

 All plates are closed

-First person opens plates 1 and 2.
+First person opens plates 1 and 2.\
-First person writes A on plates 1 and 2.
+First person writes A on plates 1 and 2.\
-First person closes plates 1 and 2.
+First person closes plates 1 and 2.\
-First person flips plates 1 and 2.
+First person flips plates 1 and 2.\

-Second person opens plates 3 and 4.
+Second person opens plates 3 and 4.\
-Second person writes B on plates 3 and 4.
+Second person writes B on plates 3 and 4.\
-Second person closes plates 3 and 4.
+Second person closes plates 3 and 4.\
-Second person flips plates 2 and 3.
+Second person flips plates 2 and 3.\

-Third person opens plates 1 and 2.
+Third person opens plates 1 and 2.\
-Third person writes C on plates 1 and 2.
+Third person writes C on plates 1 and 2.\
-Third person closes plates 1 and 2.
+Third person closes plates 1 and 2.\
-Plates 1 and 2 are completed.
+Plates 1 and 2 are completed.\

-Fourth person opens plates 3 and 4.
+Fourth person opens plates 3 and 4.\
-Fourth person writes D on plates 3 and 4.
+Fourth person writes D on plates 3 and 4.\
-Fourth person closes plates 3 and 4.
+Fourth person closes plates 3 and 4.\
-Plates 3 and 4 are completed.
+Plates 3 and 4 are completed.\

 ## Key ceremony, step by step

-There's a master of ceremony and there are 4 persons in a safe confidential room (no cameras. no microphones, no mobiles, no cctvs, closed windows, etc).
+There's a master of ceremony and there are 4 persons in a safe confidential room (no cameras. no microphones, no mobiles, no cctvs, closed windows, etc).\
-The equipment required is a trusted node and all the signature devices.
+The equipment required is a trusted node and all the signature devices.\
-The generation of the mnemonic phrase begins with the master of ceremony and all the persons in the room.
+The generation of the mnemonic phrase begins with the master of ceremony and all the persons in the room.\
-Connect all 5 devices to trusted node.
+Connect all 5 devices to trusted node.\
-Make sure all devices show the Riddle & Code logo before proceeding.
+Make sure all devices show the Riddle & Code logo before proceeding.\
-The master of ceremony
+The master of ceremony.\
-Hover Admin button, and click Generate Shamir Family.
+Hover Admin button, and click Generate Shamir Family.\
 All devices will be asked for the PIN.
+(See: Insert Pin).\
-(See: Insert Pin) If it doesn't happen or the dropdown list doesn't show all 5 devices, refresh the page.
+If it doesn't happen or the dropdown list doesn't show all 5 devices, refresh the page.\
 From the dropdown list choose the master device.
+(See: Device identity)\
-(See: Device identity) Fill the Total number of slices (5)
+Fill the Total number of slices (5)\
-Fill the Minimum number of slices (2)
+Fill the Minimum number of slices (2)\
-Click Generate Shamir button, and redirect your attention to the master device.
+Click Generate Shamir button, and redirect your attention to the master device.\
-Master device:
+Master device:\
 The master device will be prompted "Generate Shamir Secrets?".
-Click the button to confirm.
+Click the button to confirm.\
 You may be asked to confirm the identity of the other devices.
 (See: Device identity).
-Click the button to confirm them.
+Click the button to confirm them.\
 You will be asked to confirm the newly generated mnemonic phrase, word by word.
 Each word will be shown only once.
-Click the button to confirm each of them.
+Click the button to confirm each of them.\

-Each person takes the device with him alone to read the words (no one else has to see his words but everybody can ensure he's not flipping the plate).
+Each person takes the device with him alone to read the words (no one else has to see his words but everybody can ensure he's not flipping the plate).\
-Each one of the 4 persons will take turns in writing 6 consecutive words on steel plates, as explained above.
+Each one of the 4 persons will take turns in writing 6 consecutive words on steel plates, as explained above.\
-Since the last word will be visible in-between the person swap, the device will have to be covered and the press of the button to the next word will have to be performed by the master of ceremony, with the display covered.
+Since the last word will be visible in-between the person swap, the device will have to be covered and the press of the button to the next word will have to be performed by the master of ceremony, with the display covered.\
-The following person will then remove the cover and find the first word to transcribe.
+The following person will then remove the cover and find the first word to transcribe.\
-If the final batch of words will be les than 6, the whole ceremony will have to be performed again.
+If the final batch of words will be les than 6, the whole ceremony will have to be performed again.\

-Redirect your attention to the slave devices.
+Redirect your attention to the slave devices.\

-Slave device(s):
+Slave device(s):\
-You will be prompted for "Store key slice?"
+You will be prompted for "Store key slice?".\
 You may be asked to confirm the identity of the master device.
+(See: Device identity)\
-(See: Device identity) Redirect your attention to the web interface.
+Redirect your attention to the web interface.\
-After some time, a successful green message should appear.
+After some time, a successful green message should appear.\

-Once the key ceremony is completed, a restore has to be performed so that eventual errors are immediaely identified.
+Once the key ceremony is completed, a restore has to be performed so that eventual errors are immediaely identified.\
-It is recommended to include and address creation and comparison during the verification process
+It is recommended to include and address creation and comparison during the verification process.\

-We will then proceed to perform a restore with a known mnemonic phrase so that we will have some funded addresses to perform a transaction.
+We will then proceed to perform a restore with a known mnemonic phrase so that we will have some funded addresses to perform a transaction.\

 ### Check device identiy
 You can check the identity of each hardware device, by pressing its button when it's in an idle state.